Axon Connected

 ➊ Experience themes across devices

-Establishing Experience Design Principles and MetricsAfter extensive product audits, user interviews, ride-alongs, and discussions with product leads, I synthesized the findings into themes ➊ which served to guide the experience design principles and articulate customer promises.
-Additionally, this principled approach helped anchor the metrics-driven experience validation.
+Establishing Experience Design Principles and MetricsThrough product audits, user interviews, ride-alongs, and stakeholder discussions, I synthesized insights into core themes (➊).
+These informed experience design principles and customer promises, which also became the foundation for experience measurement.

-• Clarity: All functions and features are intuitive, requiring minimal onboarding.
+• Clarity — Functions and features are intuitive, requiring minimal onboarding.

-• Connectivity: The product and feature experiences are connected and seamless within the Axon ecosystem.
+• Connectivity — Experiences are seamless within the Axon ecosystem.

 ➋ Experience design principles